ShiLong-Phan/INF2007-HealthTracker/README.md

 2. Open the project in Android Studio.

-3. Set up Firebase:
+3. Set up Firebase (not required to run the app):
    - Create a Firebase project
    - Add your Android app to Firebase
    - Download the google-services.json file and place it in the app directory
    - Enable Firebase Authentication and Firestore

-4. Configure API keys:
+4. Configure API keys (already configured in the files):
    - Create a keys.properties file in the project root
    - Add your API keys:
      ```